olaven/exam-PG5100/README.md

 * An admin-user may remove items.
 This is documented in `testCanRemoveItem`
 * A user may delete their ranking on an item.
 This is documented in `testCanRemoveRank`
 * A user may updated his/her name on the profile page.
 This is documented in `testCanUpdateUserDetails`
+* A user may keep track of a personal collection of cards
+    * add to collection: `testCanAddToCollection`
+    * remove from collection from profile-page: `testCanRemoveFromCollection`
+    * view collection on profile-page: `testProfileDisplaysCollection`
 * The app is running on Travis.
 The travis-page is private, as this is an exam.
 However, the image-link in the title of this document is hopefully evidence enough.
 * I have used Docker and Docker-Compose to run the project in production mode.
 To start this up,